 The series includes prize lists and programs from 1918 to 1992.
 The programs include daily programs, as well as individual classes and competitions.
 They also list the competitors for each class.
 The prize lists include all classes and the prize money or prize to be won.

-Notes: Inventory of the documents in the series is available in the printed finding

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+Notes: Inventory of the documents in the series is available in the printed finding aid.
+Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF2 Manitoba Winter Fair

 Manitoba winter fair news releases